-199900301 - Evaluate Spawning of Fall Chinook and Chum Salmon Just Below the Four Lowermost Mainstem Dams
+199900301 - Evaluate Spawning of Fall Chinook and Chum Salmon just Below the Four Lowermost Mainstem Dams

-Proponents: Oregon Department of Fish and Wildlife (ODFW), Pacific Northwest National Laboratory (PNNL), Pacific States Marine Fisheries Commission (PSMFC), Washington Department of Fish and Wildlife (WDFW)

-Short description: The project monitors spawning and abundance of fall Chinook salmon below Bonneville Dam and collects and builds on previously collected data.
+Proponents: Pacific Northwest National Laboratory (PNNL), Pacific States Marine Fisheries Commission (PSMFC), Washington Department of Fish and Wildlife (WDFW) Short description: The project monitors spawning and abundance of fall Chinook salmon below Bonneville Dam and collects and builds on previously collected data.
 Riverbed temperature is continuously monitored in order to estimate chum salmon emergence timing.
 Redd locations and hourly temperature data are provided to the FPAC and TMT for in-season management of water for the protection of spawning fish at Ives Island.